meething/meething/README.md

 ## Usage
 * Browse to the configured HTTPS port _(default 8443)_
-* Accept the self-signed certificates if needed
+* Accept the self-signed certificates _(if needed)_
 * Choose a Room and User name
 * Share link with other participants

+The Meething  application will connect to community Gun nodes for user discovery.
+All room data/audio/video is p2p.

+### SuperPeers
+SuperPeers can provide the network with services such as STUN/TURN/RELAY and in the future SFU/MCU features.

 #### Isolation Test @qxip @amark @qvdev
 <img src="https://user-images.githubusercontent.com/1423657/77968595-04661700-72e8-11ea-8226-b90fbe8011c8.png" width=500 />